Jon-MarkHampson/word-o-pedia_hackathon/possible_additions.md

 ## Add Player prompt for player name at the start.

+## Game Display & Formatting
+- ~~using ANSI escape codes to ensure the grid, hints etc always display in the same place.~~
+- Improve formatting of the Leaderboard

 ## General Improvements
 - ~~If `colour_counter == len(COLOUR_LIST)`, reset `colour_counter = 0`.~~
 - Update ChatGPT call to ensure the word only appears at the front and only appears once.